How to know where to invest

 - In order to make it you need to get a good job

 - To get a good job you need a degree

 - To get a degree you need to have done well in school

 Firstly, this is a system that ensures little worker bees continue to make the rich richer.
 Some jobs even give incentives to spend your money at the place you work (offering discounts for example)!
 This is brilliant for the company but not so great for your pocket.

 I was also taught that it’s ok to spend the money you make, ‘what’s the point in earning it if you don’t spend your time enjoying it?’
-You always have finance as an option right?
-If you can’t afford it right now, you can pay for it over several months!
-As a result, there is no need to save for anything as you can buy things on credit and pay monthly – (usually at an additional cost)!
+If you can’t afford it right now, you can pay for it over time!

-Once we’ve spent more money than we have, we are told ‘guess what? when you have spent too much on one credit card, you can then take another credit card to help pay off the first and let the vicious cycle continue!’
+Once we’ve spent more money than we can afford, we are offered another credit card to help pay off the first – the cycle continues!

 Places to invest

 If you hate reading, it’s time to start loving it, or at least ‘Audibling’ it.
 The first place to start is educating yourself, this will be done by reading books that will change the way you view money.